-This lentil salad is unique, blending Indian flavors from the cumin and coriander with the Mexican flavors of mango and lime.
+This refreshing Mango Lentil Salad recipe is unique, blending Indian flavors from the cumin and coriander with the Mexican flavors of mango and lime.
 One of the best things about salad is you can combine ingredients that you wouldn’t normally pair up, and it usually works wonderfully.
 French lentils, also known as du Puy lentils, are the best type of lentil to use in salads.
 Green, brown, and red lentils are perfect in soups and stews because they're soft and tend to fall apart, while du Puy lentils work better in salads because they hold their shape well when cooked properly.
-All in all, a refreshing summery salad, with great sustenance from the lentils.
+All in all, a refreshing summery salad with great sustenance from the lentils.
 Recipe and photos contributed by Sophia Zergiotis of Love and Lentils.

-- 2 tablespoons cold pressed extra virgin olive oil
+- 2 tbsp cold pressed extra virgin olive oil

-- 2 tablespoons chopped fresh cilantro leaves, plus more for garnish
+- 2 tbsp chopped fresh cilantro leaves plus more for garnish

 - Put the lentils in a fine strainer and pick through them, discarding any bits of stone that may be present.
 Rinse under cold running water.
 Place in a pot and cover with 3 to 4 inches of water, bring to a boil, then reduce to a simmer.